 When I first made these granola bars, I used the plain variety of Nutribiotic Rice Protein powder.
 It doesn't have much flavor which I like because I would rather have the flavors of the other ingredients come through.

 Another option that I recently tried and really like is Orgain plant-based protein powder.
 This one is made with pea protein and comes in chocolate, vanilla, and natural unsweetened flavors.
 I have made these bars with both the vanilla and the unsweetened varieties and liked both but we prefer the unsweetened.

 📣 If you want to give Orgain's products a try, follow this link and enter the code KRISTI30 for 30% off your first purchase!

-I try to use the natural varieties without added sugar (like this one) for these bars because there's already sugar in the recipe.
-If you only have a variety with sugar added, you can reduce the amount of brown sugar to 1/3 cup instead of 1/2 cup.
+I try to use the natural varieties without added sugar for these bars because there's already sugar in the recipe.
+If you only have a variety that has sugar added, you can reduce the amount of brown sugar to ⅓ cup instead of ½ cup.

 These add a nice "nutty" texture to the bars without actually adding nuts.
 With that said, seeds might be susceptible to cross-contact with peanuts and tree nuts during processing.
 Be sure to choose a sunflower seed variety that does not have cross contact with peanuts and tree nuts.

 If you can't have sunflower seeds or don't like them, you could also try pumpkin seeds!

 And if you just don't want seeds at all, you can omit the seeds and the bars will still be delicious!